Asjdnnc/majorProject/README.md

 Welcome to my first major project using the MERN stack!
 This repository contains the code for a hotels listing website where users can list their homes and provide reviews.

 **Project Overview**
-This project is a comprehensive web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-It took me one month to complete, and I finished it at the end of my first year at IIIT Sonepat.
+This project is a comprehensive web application (MVC framework) built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+It took me two months to complete, and I finished it at the end of my first year at IIIT Sonepat.

 **Features**
 User Authentication: Secure login and registration system.